 This injection is used to treat bacterial infections in many different parts of the body.

-This medicine is also used for the prevention of Mycobacterium avium complex diseases in patients who have HIV (human immunodeficiency virus).
+This medicine is also used to prevent Mycobacterium avium complex diseases in patients who have HIV (human immunodeficiency virus).

-Once a drug has been approved for marketing for a particular use, experience may show that it is useful for other medical problems as well.
+Once a drug has been approved for marketing for a particular use, experience may show that it is helpful for other medical problems as well.

-Although these uses are not listed on the product labeling, azitrocin is used in certain patients with the following medical condition:
+Although these uses are not listed on the product labeling, azithromycin is used in certain patients with the following medical condition:

 - Trachoma (treatment).

 Azithromycin extended-release granules are indicated for treating patients with mild to moderate infections caused by susceptible strains of designated microorganisms under the specific conditions listed below.